irimina/layoutExercises_version-2/README.md

 - Build this gallery from scratch using the mobile-first approach.

 - Note that on mobile, we have a single column.
 On tablets, we have two columns.
-On laptops and wider screens, we have three columns and the third image takes up the space of four images.
+On laptops and wider screens, we have three columns and the first image takes up the space of four images.

 - To make the images fit the containing cell, you should give them a width of 100% and set